 Notes to contributors.

-The editors of The Fortnightly Review‘s New Series are
+The managing editor of The Fortnightly Review’s New Series is

-Please see this page for information on the editors and contributors.
+Please see this page for details concerning the Fortnightly’s other editors and contributors.

 Response time is generally less than a fortnight.

 Reviews of books, music, films, exhibits, plays, lectures and performances: Query first.

 Essays and reportage.
 We enjoy these most.
 We tend especially to appreciate long pieces with very high archival value.
 Please do not include images unless requested.

 Fiction.
 We encourage the contribution of either very short, experimental fiction or unpublished novel-length fiction for serial publication.
 Please query first.